-Although the tour finishes in Puerto Natales, you might find more convenient international flight options from Punta Arenas (Chile) or El Calafate (Argentina).
+Although the tour finishes in Puerto Natales, you might find more convenient international flight options from Punta Arenas or El Calafate.

 If you are flying out of Punta Arenas at the end of your trip, your CEO can help you with booking transport from Puerto Natales back to Punta Arenas.
-A taxi should cost approximately 115,000 CLP / 175 USD (3 hours travel time).
+A taxi should cost approximately 115,000 CLP / 175 USD (3 hours travel time.
 There are also public transport options.
-Bus Sur has 7 buses per day and travel time is 3.5 hours.
-Bus tickets cost about 7000 CLP/ 11 USD per person and operate between 7am and 7pm. (http://bussur.com/?lang=en)
+Bus Sur has 7 buses to the airport per day and travel time is 3.5 hours.
+Buses Pacheco also have a couple of buses per day.
+Tickets cost about 8000 CLP/ 12 USD per person and operate between 7am and 7pm, some days there is a later bus at 9pm as well. (http://bussur.com/?lang=en)

 You could also consider flying from El Calafate in Argentina.
 If flying from El Calafate, please bear in mind that there are normally only public buses leaving early in the morning from Puerto Natales.
 The journey takes about 6 hours and involves a border crossing, so we would recommend booking a flight after 4pm.